MKupperman/heraut/ReadMe.md

 Heraut, the herald of pythonic message passing.

-A python 3.6+ package for message passing between threads.
+A python 3.6+ package for message passing between threads and processes.

 ## Minimal example: